Chestnut45/theseus/README.md

     // sprite.Render(...) or something
 }

-// Iterate all objects with at least both component types for (auto&&[id, hitbox, transform] : scene.Each<Hitbox2D, Transform2D>()) {
+// Iterate all objects with at least both a Hitbox2D and Transform2D for (auto&&[id, hitbox, transform] : scene.Each<Hitbox2D, Transform2D>())
+{
     // ...
 }

-// Iterate all game objects in the scene, regardless of components for (auto&&[id, object] : scene.Each<GameObject>())
+// Iterate all game objects in the scene, regardless of components
+// Notice you can iterate the objects themselves directly with the exact same syntax as iterating components for (auto&&[id, object] : scene.Each<GameObject>())
 {
     // Collect only game objects with no children